The Way International: The Way

 In 1953, Wierwille started teaching the course that would later become Power for Abundant Living.
 It was held in Van Wert, Ohio.
 It expanded to other locations in Ohio and eventually to other states.
 Four years later, he resigned from the Evangelical and Reformed Church pastorate to devote his time to The Way ministry.

-Moving to his family's farm in New Knoxville in 1959, he established the location as the headquarters for The Way's Institute for Biblical Research and Teaching, later The Way Inc. The Way's followers grew significantly in the late 1960s and early 1970s.
-In January 1968, Wierwille's visited San Francisco to personally witness the Jesus People street ministries, such as those in Haight-Ashbury, where he ministered himself.
+Moving to his family's farm in New Knoxville, Ohio, in 1959, he established the location as the headquarters for The Way's Institute for Biblical Research and Teaching, later The Way Inc. The Way's followers grew significantly in the late 1960s and early 1970s.
+In January 1968, Wierwille visited San Francisco to personally witness the Jesus People street ministries, such as those in Haight-Ashbury, where he himself ministered.
 Some of the groups he met later incorporated as The Way East (based in Rye, New York) and The Way West (based in Mill Valley, California), groups that utilized Wierwille's PFAL class in their ministries.
 Wierwille had many join him on his trip, marking a period of large growth for his ministry.
 Wierwille later merged The Way East and The Way West into The Way Inc., now the Way International.